-03 Open Data and Reporting
+03 Open Data and reporting

-In the data-centric world, access to open and transparent data is critical for encouraging innovation which benefits companies and consumers.
+In the data-centric world, access to open and transparent data is critical for encouraging innovation, which benefits companies and consumers.

 We are working to enhance and evolve our data governance framework.
 This includes our data analytics capabilities, applying new data standards, policies and controls.
-Our aim is to better align our data management activities with current regulatory and governance principles as well as delivering the Energy Data Taskforce recommendations.
+Our aim is to better align our data management activities with current regulatory and governance principles and deliver the Energy Data Taskforce recommendations.